Python if-statements and loops – how to be lazy

 Biceps curl

-On each iteration, the print(exercise) works because exercise contain the value from the tuple, one at a time.
+On each iteration print(exercise) works because exercise is bound or assigned the value from the tuple, one value at a time.

 In this example: